Antrifttal: Location

 Antrifttal lies, as its name suggests, in the valley (Tal) of a brook called the Antrift, a tributary to the Schwalm, between the Vogelsberg in the south and the Knüllgebirge in the northeast (low mountain ranges).

-The municipal area of 26.59 km² is 54% agricultural (14.3 km²).
+The municipal area of 26.59 km2 is 54% agricultural (14.3 km2).

-Neighbouring communities
+Neighbouring municipalities

-Antrifttal borders in the north on the community of Willingshausen (Schwalm-Eder-Kreis), in the east and south on the town of Alsfeld, in the west on the town of Kirtorf, and in the northwest on the town of Neustadt (Marburg-Biedenkopf).
+Antrifttal borders in the north on the municipality of Willingshausen (Schwalm-Eder-Kreis), in the east and south on the town of Alsfeld, in the west on the town of Kirtorf, and in the northwest on the town of Neustadt (Marburg-Biedenkopf).